 If, as some argue, learning networks are powerful new ways for us to organise and share as learners, then we must consider how we can build and wield them.
 (Watters, 2015)

-This research will not focus on educational theory however it is key to outline this within the of context studio based practice and where a digital tool could take advantage of the resulting situation in ways that are yet to be realised.
+This research will not focus on educational theory however it is key to outline the relevant theories within the context of studio based practice and where a digital tool could take advantage of the resulting situation and learning experience in ways that are yet to be realised.